• Skip to main content

 Assistance for those needing help in locating services and resources.
 Call Marion County Council on Aging with any questions, 740-387-0401.

 All of the services are offered on a donation basis.
 All donations are very much appreciated and used to expand the availability of these services for others in need.
-For further information, contact the Marion Co Council on Aging.
+For further information, contact:

 Non-Medical / Health & Wellness